Danish People's Party: Immigration

 DF is opposed to immigration.
 The party holds that Denmark is not naturally a country of immigration.
 The party also does not accept a multi-ethnic transformation of Denmark, and rejects multiculturalism.
 Former party leader Pia Kjærsgaard stated she did "not want Denmark as a multiethnic, multicultural society", and that a multiethnic Denmark would be a "national disaster".
-The party seeks to drastically reduce non-Western immigration, opposes and favors cultural assimilation of immigrants from all religions.
-In 2010, the party proposed to put a complete stop to all immigration from non-Western countries, a continuation of a proposal the month before to toughen the 24-year rule.
+The party seeks to drastically reduce non-Western immigration and favors cultural assimilation of immigrants from all religions.
+In 2010, the party proposed completely stopping all immigration from non-Western countries, a continuation of a proposal the month before to toughen the 24-year rule.
 They do, however, make the distinction between immigrants, those who intend to stay in Denmark permanently, and refugees, those that will only be in Denmark for the duration of the conflict, but ultimately intend to return home.
 The party has stated that it is more than happy to help those in need, but have a moral responsibility to the people of Denmark to keep Denmark Danish.

-Cooperation with the Conservative-Liberal coalition government resulted in the implementation of some of their key demands, most importantly strong restrictions in immigration policies, which have resulted in what is often described as Europe's strictest immigration laws.
+Cooperation with the Conservative-Liberal coalition government resulted in the implementation of some of their key demands, most importantly strong restrictions in immigration policies, which have resulted in what are often described as Europe's strictest immigration laws.
 The new government enacted rules that prevented Danish citizens and others from bringing a foreign spouse into the country unless both partners were aged 24 or above, passed a solvency test showing the Dane had not claimed social security for 12 months, and could lodge a bond of 60,011 kroner (about US$10,100).
 One declared aim of this was to fight arranged marriages.
 These new rules had the effect that while about 8,151 family reunification permits were granted in 2002, the number had fallen to 3,525 by 2005.
 Some social benefits for refugees were also cut by 30-40% during their first seven years in power.
 Ordinary unemployment benefits were replaced by a reduced "start-up aid".
 Whereas the government coalition's declared aim with this was to improve integration by inciting people to work, immigration spokesman Søren Krarup of DF has expressed his content in that the start-up aid has decreased the number of economic refugees greatly, showing them that "one does not find gold on the street, as has been told out in the third world".
 Nevertheless, total immigration increased post implementation of the migration reforms.

-Other domestic
+Under the leadership of Morten Messerschmidt, the party moved further to the right on immigration, calling for remigration, and for large-scale deportations of non-Western immigrants.
+The party also supports a review on all granted citizenships of the last 20 years.